amcs1729/SlickRyder/README.md

 # SlickRyder
-A Slack bot that requests an Uber ride on behalf of a user.
+A Slack bot that requests a Lyft ride on behalf of a user - WIP, check back soon!